Shrews/receptor-sdk-container/README.md

   $ podman run -p 2222:2222 –rm –name server receptor:sdk
 ```

-* Use ansible-runner to create a work payload:
+* Use `ansible-runner` on your local machine to create a work payload:

 ```
   $ ansible-runner transmit demo -p test.yml > /tmp/mypayload
 ```

-* Use receptorctl on the container to submit the job:
+* Use `receptorctl` within the container to submit the job:

 ```
   $ cat /tmp/mypayload | podman exec -i server receptorctl --socket=tcp://localhost:2222 work submit mycommand -p - -f > /tmp/response
 ```

-* Alternatively, if you have receptorctl available on your local machine:
+* Alternatively, if you have `receptorctl` available on your local machine:

 ```
   $ receptorctl --socket=tcp://localhost:2222 work submit mycommand -p /tmp/mypayload -f > /tmp/response
 ```

-* Use ansible-runner to process the response:
+* Use `ansible-runner` on your local machine to process the response:

 ```
   $ ansible-runner process demo < /tmp/response